๐Ÿ”ทHonors Geometry

 Real-World Applications

 These applications show up constantly in word problems.
-The setup is everything—draw the triangle and label your angle correctly.
+The setup is everything: draw the triangle and label your angle correctly before writing any equation.

 Angle of Elevation and Depression

-• Elevation looks UP from horizontal—the angle between your eye level and something above you (top of a building, plane in sky)
+• Elevation looks UP from horizontal: the angle between your eye level and something above you (top of a building, a plane in the sky)

-• Depression looks DOWN from horizontal—the angle between your eye level and something below you (boat from a cliff, bottom of a valley)
+• Depression looks DOWN from horizontal: the angle between your eye level and something below you (a boat seen from a cliff, the bottom of a valley)

 Right Triangle Relationships

-Compare: Angle of Elevation vs. Angle of Depression—both use the same trig setup, but elevation has your reference angle at ground level looking up, while depression has it at height looking down.
+Compare: Angle of Elevation vs. Angle of Depression: both use the same trig setup, but elevation has your reference angle at ground level looking up, while depression has it at a height looking down.
 Draw the horizontal line first to identify which angle the problem describes.

 Extending Beyond Right Triangles

-The unit circle bridges basic Geometry trig to more advanced concepts you'll see in later courses.
+The unit circle bridges Geometry trig to more advanced concepts you'll encounter in later courses.

 Unit Circle